mohitpai/journey-optimizer.en/help/using/push-configuration.md

 ## Step 4: Create a message preset for push{#message-preset}

-Once your mobile app has been set up in [!DNL Adobe Experience Platform Launch], you need to create a message preset to be able to send push notifications from **[!DNL Journey Optimizer]**.
+Once your mobile app has been set up in in [!DNL Adobe Experience Platform Data Collection], you need to create a message preset to be able to send push notifications from **[!DNL Journey Optimizer]**.

 Learn how to create and configure a message preset in [this section](configuration/message-presets.md).